-If $\varepsilon\ge\varepsilon_{\text{r}}$, then Constraint~\eqref{eq:epsilon} is redundant and can be removed while leaving the convex hull unchanged; this reveals the intact AP structure [Constraints~\eqref{eq:c1},\eqref{eq:c2}, and \eqref{eq:x}], which possesses the integrality property (cf. Formulation~\ref{md:ap}).
-In this case, Problem~\LRo can be efficiently solved using a specialized AP algorithm or via linear programming.
-Otherwise, Problem~\LRo does not possess the integrality property, and therefore the problem cannot be solved by means of LP.
-Based on our experience, the problem can be considered a relatively easy ILP and thus be expected to solve in a reasonable amount of time in many instances, albeit there are instances where guaranteeing the solution optimality takes a long time. \item Problem~\LRt can be solved trivially.
+If $\varepsilon\ge\varepsilon_{\text{r}}$, then Constraint~\eqref{eq:epsilon} is redundant and can be removed without altering the convex hull.
+This reveals the intact AP structure [Constraints~\eqref{eq:c1},\eqref{eq:c2}, and \eqref{eq:x}], which possesses the integrality property (cf. Formulation~\ref{md:ap}).
+In this case, Problem~\LRo can be efficiently solved using a specialized AP algorithm or through LP.
+Otherwise, Problem~\LRo does not possess the integrality property and cannot be solved by means of LP.
+Based on our experience, the problem can be considered a relatively easy ILP and thus can be expected to be solved in a reasonable amount of time in many instances, albeit there may be instances where guaranteeing the solution optimality takes longer. \item Problem~\LRt can be solved trivially.
 For fixed multipliers, the optimal solution is generated by inspecting the coefficients of the objective function: